muratk5n/thirdwave/en/README.md

 ---

-Today India and Russia need eachother in case of a resurgent China (and China needs Russia against a overmeddling West).
+Today India and Russia need eachother in case of a resurgent China and China needs Russia against what they view as a overly meddling West.
 So I dont think "the Quad", or any other pact can override the India-Russia relationship.

 ---